 Flu vaccinations/appointments will be offered under the 2021/22 NHS flu vaccination programme to the following groups only:

-- All children aged two to eleven (but not twelve years or older) on 31 August 2020
+- All children aged two to fifteen (but not sixteen years or older) on 31 August 2021

 - those aged from six months to less than 65 years of age, in a clinical risk group such as those with: